Reilly, Ace of Spies

 Reilly, Ace of Spies is a 1983 British television programme dramatizing the life of Sidney Reilly, a Russian-born adventurer who became one of the greatest spies ever to work for the United Kingdom and the British Empire.
 Among his exploits, in the early 20th century, were the infiltration of the German General Staff in 1917 and a near-overthrow of the Bolsheviks in 1918.
 His reputation with women was as legendary as his genius for espionage.

 The series was written by Troy Kennedy Martin, and based on the 1967 book Ace of Spies by Robin Bruce Lockhart, whose father R. H. Bruce Lockhart was one of Reilly's fellow spies.
 Sam Neill stars as the eponymous character.
 The theme music is the romance movement from Dmitri Shostakovich's The Gadfly Suite, though Shostakovich is not actually credited (Harry Rabinowitz is credited with the music).

 Episodes

-There are 12 episodes, each about 50 minutes in length (except the first, which is nearly 80).
+There are 12 episodes, each approximately 50 minutes in length, except Episode 1, which is approximately 80 minutes).